2018-2019 Academic Catalog and Student Handbook [ARCHIVED CATALOG]

 The Casper College H.E.
 Stuckenhoff Department of Nursing has joined with the other Community Colleges and the University of Wyoming to adopt the statewide ReNEW curriculum (Revolutionizing Nursing Education in Wyoming).
 ReNEW is a baccalaureate curriculum with an associate degree benchmark at community colleges awarding the Associate Degree in Nursing (ADN), allowing the graduate to take the NCLEX –RN , become a Registered Nurse , and then continue on toward a BSN through the University of Wyoming.

-Casper College offers two options for an Associate Degree in Nursing (ADN): an Associate of Applied Science (AAS) or an Associate of Science (AS).
 The ADN consists of non-nursing as well as nursing courses, and nursing students are integrated into all aspects of college life.
-In addition to the Casper College application for admission, a student desiring admission to the nursing program must complete and submit to the director a departmental application when all eligibility requirements are met.
+In addition to the Casper College application for admission, a student desiring admission to the nursing program advanced placement the Licensed Practical Nurse must complete and submit to the director a departmental application when all eligibility requirements are met.

 An additional resource for information regarding the program can be obtained from:

 Accreditation Commission for Education in Nursing (ACEN)

 Students enrolled in any of the health science programs will participate in clinical experiences in a variety of agencies.
 Prior to participating in the clinical experiences, students will be subject to that agency’s requirements, including but not limitied to, a background check, drug testing and/or drug abuse prevention policies.
 Students are then subject to the random drug testing policy of that agency.